If Joe Manchin Cares About Medicare, He Should Invest in the People Who Fund It

 Manchin choreographs his opposition to broadly popular social spending to yield maximum press attention, usually voicing his disapproval in press scrums where he can tout his regressive bona fides to his donors back home.
 As he was blocking Medicare’s provision of vision, dental, and hearing benefits for seniors, yet another broadly popular Democratic goal, he voiced his “concern” this way:

 But in his ostensible quest to make the government more “fiscally responsible,” he’s doing quite the opposite.
 It comes down to demographics.
-In 2020, half of U.S. states saw more people die than were born in 2020.
+In 2020, half of U.S. states saw more people die than were born.
 It’s not just the pandemic—it’s that Americans are having fewer babies.
-Last year was the sixth straight during which U.S. birth rates declined—a larger decline than any of the previous years before it.
+Last year was the sixth straight during which U.S. birth rates declined—a larger decline than in any of the previous years.
 After all, you can’t blame people for choosing not to bring children into a pandemic-ridden world.

 Taken together, the overall birth rate is down by 19 percent since 2007.
 And according to the Centers for Disease Control and Prevention, the U.S. population is on its way to contracting.
 None of this bodes well for the “insolvency” that Manchin tells us he is so worried about.
 Why?
 Because as our population contracts, it will age.
 An aging population means that there will be fewer young people struggling to pay for the mounting price tags of their elders’ benefits.

 Our contracting population comes back to the financial morass into which we are forcing young people.
-Universal childcare, paid family leave, two years of universal community college: each of these is intended to address that morass.
+Universal childcare, paid family leave, two years of universal community college: Each of these is intended to address that morass.
 Each would dismantle one of the obstacles that is delaying or preventing young people from having children.
-That, in turn, is critical to preserving a steady-enough population flow to grow up and pay into Medicare and Social Security.
-And yet accomplishing each of these was either killed by or severely curtailed by Joe Manchin.The kind of fiscal responsibility that Manchin preaches, in the light of the system that is financially strapping young people at every turn, is a penny smart, but a dollar foolish.
+That, in turn, is critical to preserving a steady-enough flow of a population that would grow up and pay into Medicare and Social Security.
+And yet accomplishing each of these goals was either killed by or severely curtailed by Joe Manchin.The kind of fiscal responsibility that Manchin preaches, in light of the system that is financially strapping young people at every turn, is penny-smart, but dollar-foolish.

-The kind of fiscal responsibility that Manchin preaches, in the light of the system that is financially strapping young people at every turn, is a penny smart, but a dollar foolish.
-His opposition highlights something more profound about the myopia of cost-cutting in general, and the way it often comes at the cost of investing in people in specific.
-In a Wall Street Journal op-ed, Manchin argued that he wouldn’t support a $3.5 trillion Build Back Better package because of what it might mean for the national debt. “[S]ome in Congress have a strange belief there is an infinite supply of money to deal with any current or future crisis, and that spending trillions upon trillions will have no negative consequence for the future,” he said.
+The kind of fiscal responsibility that Manchin preaches, in light of the system that is financially strapping young people at every turn, is penny-smart but dollar-foolish.
+His opposition highlights something more profound about the myopia of cost-cutting, in general, and the way it often comes at the cost of investing in people, in specific.
+In a Wall Street Journal op-ed, Manchin argued that he wouldn’t support a $3.5 trillion Build Back Better package because of what it might mean for the national debt.
+“Some in Congress have a strange belief there is an infinite supply of money to deal with any current or future crisis, and that spending trillions upon trillions will have no negative consequence for the future,” he said.
 What’s fascinating here is that while he doesn’t want America’s debt to grow, he’s more than willing to pass that debt on to Americans.
 While he’s asking young people to make an investment in their future, he’s unwilling to allow America to invest in theirs.

 And that’s disastrous for the seniors who will rely on them.
 The biggest challenge to government benefits for seniors in America isn’t that we may offer them more benefits, it’s that we will undercut the younger generation who’ll be paying for those benefits in time.
 As is so often the case, in pursuit of conventionally appealing talking points about “fiscal responsibility,” Joe Manchin is throwing the baby out with the bathwater.
 Literally.